diogro/expressionVariance-manuscript/main.md

 ## Does biological function explain variation in expression?

-To explore the relationship between variation and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking and performed a Gene Ontology (GO) enrichment analysis within each group.
+To explore the relationship between variation and function, we took the top 5% most variable and the bottom 5% least variable genes in our ranking (about ~560 genes in each group) and performed a Gene Ontology (GO) enrichment analysis within each group.
 This allows us to establish the representative functions of these consistently high and low-variance genes.
-Among the 5% most variable genes we observe enrichment for immune function (@fig:go_tails, left) and enrichment for house keeping genes among the 5% least variable genes (@fig:go_tails, right).
+In total, using a Benjamini-Hochberg adjusted p-value threshold of $10^{-3}$, we found 59 enriched terms in the low variance genes, and 738 enriched terms in the high variance genes (see supporting table 1 for a complete listing).
+Among the 5% most variable genes we observe enrichment for biological processes like immune function, response to stimulus, maintenance of homeostasis, and tissue morphogenesis (@fig:go_tails, left); among the 5% least variable genes we see enrichment for housekeeping functions like mRNA processing, cell cycle regulation, methylation, histone modification, translation, transcription, and DNA repair (@fig:go_tails, right).

 We also explore the distribution of variation among the genes associated with GO terms.
 For this, we gather all biological process GO terms in level 3 (i.e. terms that are at a distance of 3 for the top of the GO hierarchy).